Kyanite

 Blue and black kyanite stone meaning

-The stone occurs in gneiss, schist, pegmatite, and quartz veins resulting from high pressure regional metamorphism of principally pelitic rocks.
-It occurs as detrital grains in sedimentary rocks.
-It occurs associated with staurolite, andalusite, sillimanite, talc, hornblende, gedrite, mullite and corundum.
+Kyanite commonly occurs in gneiss, schist, pegmatite, and quartz veins that form under high-pressure regional metamorphism of pelitic rocks.
+Sometimes, it is also found as detrital grains in sedimentary deposits.
+It is often associated with staurolite, andalusite, sillimanite, talc, hornblende, gedrite, mullite, and corundum.

 Black kyanite

-Black color is an aluminum-rich silicate mineral that forms in pegmatites at extremely high pressure.
-Most of the black stones on the market comes directly from the Minas Gerais region of Brazil, although there are other important localities within Burma, South Africa, and India.
+Black kyanite is an aluminum-rich silicate mineral that also forms under extremely high pressure conditions, often in pegmatites.
+Most of the black kyanite on the market originates from the Minas Gerais region of Brazil, although deposits are also found in Burma, South Africa, and India.
+Black kyanite typically appears in radiating fan-like crystal formations, which are highly sought after for decorative and metaphysical purposes alike.

 Occurrence